LPCDRP/biodiff/INSTALL.md

 ## Release Distribution

-The release distribution is *not* the same as the "Source Code" downloads produced by Github.
+The release distribution is *not* the same as the source code downloads produced by Gitlab.
-On the [Releases](https://github.com/valafarlab/biodiff/releases) page, this section's directions apply to the downloads that are named "biodiff-*version*.tar.gz".
+On the [Tags](https://gitlab.com/LPCDRP/biodiff/tags) page, this section's directions apply to the downloads that are named "biodiff-*version*.tar.gz".

 ~~~
 ./configure